Airblader/flink-web/_posts/2021-09-06-connector-table-sql-api-part2.md

 You will use [Jakarta Mail](https://eclipse-ee4j.github.io/mail/), a Java library that can be used to send and receive email via IMAP.
 For simplicity, authentication will use a plain username and password.

 This tutorial will focus more on how to implement a connector for Flink.
 If you want to learn more about the details of how IMAP or Jakarta Mail work, you are encouraged to explore a more extensive implementation at this [repository](https://github.com/TNG/flink-connector-email).
+It offers a wide range of information to be read from emails, as well as options to ingest existing emails alongside new ones, connecting with SSL, and more.
+It also supports different formats for reading email content and implements some connector abilities such as [reading metadata](https://ci.apache.org/projects/flink/flink-docs-release-1.13/api/java/org/apache/flink/table/connector/source/abilities/SupportsReadingMetadata.html).

 In order to fetch emails, you will need to connect to the email server, register a listener for new emails and collect them whenever they arrive, and enter a loop to keep the connector running.